 Here at KD Drainage, we offer our services throughout the South East including London and Kent 24/7, all year round.

 We offer a wide range of services to both domestic and commercial customers including blocked drains and general blockage services, pipework renewal and maintenance, pipework repair and relining, CCTV surveys and more.

-A leaking pipe is not only a pain, but it can also be costly to fix; this is why at Kent Drainage, we offer our customers an affordable quote to fix any burst pipe.
+A leaking pipe is not only a pain, but it can also be costly to fix; this is why at KD Drainage, we offer our customers an affordable quote to fix any burst pipe.
 If you believe you have a leaking pipe, waste no time in calling us today on 01622 919012 to speak to one of our drainage specialists directly.
 We guarantee a 2-hour response time and no hidden costs.

 Upon arrival, our engineers will locate the damaged or burst pipework and carry out any remedial work necessary.
-However, if you wish to identify where a leaking or burst pipe is located before calling Kent Drainage, you can read some tips and advice below.
+However, if you wish to identify where a leaking or burst pipe is located before calling KD Drainage, you can read some tips and advice below.

 A common sign of any leak behind a wall is the formation of puddles of standing water or the soaking of your floor/carpet.

 A leaking pipe could lead to bubbles appearing behind any wallpaper or painted wall, as well as discolouration potentially leading to crumbling or buckling.